 And the idea is: the fewer variables (which might come from different battery levels or lock movement), the easier it is to determine which lock has the best fundamental angle grinder resistance.

-You can see the results from my initial test below.
+You can see the results (compared to other locks), from my initial test, below.

 Time to cut | Kryptonite | Litelok X3 | Hiplok DX1000 | Abus Super Extreme 2500 |